AsherBond/glusterflow/README.md

 Installation
 ------------

-__1. Ensure you have a working LogStash, ElasticSearch, Kibana 3 cluster__
+__1. Ensure you have a working LogStash, ElasticSearch, & Kibana 3 cluster__

 The instructions on the [LogStash](http://logstash.net) website should get you started.

-__2. Install Glupy on your GlusterFS nodes__
+__2. Ensure you have Glupy on your GlusterFS nodes__

 GlusterFlow depends on Glupy being installed on your GlusterFS nodes first:

-* If you're using a recent version of Gluster (3.5 and above), then Glupy is already a part of it.
+* If you're using a recent version of GlusterFS (3.5 and above), then Glupy is already a part of it.
-* If you're using Gluster 3.3 or 3.4, then you'll need to install Glupy from the external project repository:
+* If you're using GlusterFS 3.3 or 3.4, then you'll need to install Glupy from the external project repository:

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; https://github.com/jdarcy/glupy
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; https://github.com/justinclift/glupy

-__3. Install the Gluster filter__
+__3. Install the GlusterFlow filter__

 Follow the README instructions in the filter/ directory